High-Performance Generation of Constrained Inputs: Design

 \section{Design}

-As the stated goal of our paper, we want to make our strategy \emph{as fast as possible,} both in producing strings and solving constraints.
-At the same time, we don't want to prevent use of our strategy because the generated code is too complicated or too far removed from the original structure.
+As the stated goal of our paper, we want to make our strategy as fast as possible in both producing input components and solving constraints.
+At the same time, we do not want to prevent the use of our strategy because the generated code is too complicated or too far removed from the original structure.
 This is the central theme of this section: optimizing both for performance and usability, and it begins at the core of our approach.